solliancenet/microsoft-postgresql-developer-guide/05_AI/05_07_Postgres_AI_Integration.md

 - Memory Store
 - LangChain SqlToolkit

 For example, the following psudo code shows how to create a retreiver that can be used in LangChain chains.
-Everything is taken care of for you other than populating the PostgreSQL vector collection:
+Everything is taken care of other than populating the PostgreSQL vector collection:

 ```python
 connection_string = f'postgresql+psycopg2://{username}:{password}@{host}:{port}/{dbname}'